privateprep/coding-space-website/src/pages/experience-levels/school-holiday-mini-camps.md

 templateKey: experience-levels
 title: School Holiday Mini Camps
 titleColor: "#264548"
+seo:
+  title: School Holiday Mini Camps
-seo_description: >+
+  seo_description: >
     Our school holiday mini camps combine project-based coding, STEM exploration, hands-on activities, and more.
 Your child is sure to have an unforgettable experience on their day off from school.

 categoryIds:
   - 92